-Please use the Graduate Readmission Form to reapply to TROY if you meet any of the following criteria:
+Please use the appropriate form to reapply to TROY if you meet any of the following criteria:

-(a) You are in good standing with TROY but have not enrolled in the past 1-3 years nor have you attended another institution
+(a) You are in good standing with TROY but have not enrolled in the past 1-3 years nor have you attended another institution.
+Option A Readmission Form

-(b) You were dropped from your academic program AND you have served your one-year suspension
+(b) You were dropped from your academic program AND you have served your one-year suspension.
+Option B Readmission Form

 Please note: If option B applies to you, you must also petition to the Dean of the Graduate School for readmission.
-Your petition will be sent to the email@example.com and must include the following:
+Please follow the instructions outlined in the graduate catalog to petition for readmission after suspension.

-Note: If you have not enrolled in the last academic year and have not attended another institution, you may continue with normal registration procedures
+If you have not enrolled in the last academic year and have not attended another institution, you may continue with normal registration procedures.